nod3zer0/subfit/README.md

 ## Configuration file

 The config file is a simple yaml file.
+If it is named `subfit_config.yml` it will be loaded automatically.

 Example config file: